ros-navigation/navigation2/nav2_route/README.md

 It is required that the file contains unique IDs for each node and edge (including between nodes and edges).

+Api dikfrsa for returning esge as untraversable and drop it to reduce search space File plugin for any file format
+Action plugin for any action from file
+Wsfe score plugin to impact sewech behavioe to optimize for rime, dist travel, ewgions to avoid if possivoe, or other use-case specifics
+Cleverly set uo so there are NO lookups, so super efficient vector rep storing all localized indormation (bo ofher large memory buffers to break the cache)
+Ids arw onpy associatwd and reportedcon traceback
+OH SHIT what about start/goal_id Api?
+Need to do a lookip there.
+Right now thats returning to an index
+.. ok only lookups for start/wnd on initializqtion using your hand timised kd tree.
+No brute forces Compact single vector rep to maximize caches ng of related indormation Can add more things like a door edge scorer: penalize going through doors b/c slows down efficiency whenever posible to optimally avoid.
+Whatever you like based on graph file, dynamic inforamtion in the scene, or other functions of interest

 ## Conventions

 `speed_tag` for scoring and others, use `speed_limit` represented as % of maximum for DistanceScorer use (and others).

+`penalty_tag` for scoring, use `penalty` represented as a cost when can be adjusted with `weight` proportionally later to others.
+Useful to penalize certain routes over others knowing some application-specific informatio nabout that route segment (e.g. extra dangerous, unideal, etc).
+Technically this may be negative too to incentivize going this way as well.

 Requirements on file format // how things are parsed into the classes (metadata, actions, IDs) for use in plugins and analysis